Nexmo/nexmo-developer/_tutorials/client-sdk/app-to-phone-code.md

 # Create your app to phone code

-Create an HTML file in your project directory congtaining the following code:
+Create an HTML file called `index.html` in your project directory containing the following code:

 ``` html
 <!DOCTYPE html>